 Click here for more information about BCT

 JBSE (the Java Bytecode Symbolic Executor) is a special-purpose Java virtual machine for the analysis of software.
-JBSE performs a very precise kind analysis called symbolic execution, based on the actual simulation of the program according to the Java Virtual Machine specification v.2.
-JBSE can be applied for assertion-based verification of software compiled to Java bytecode.
-Work is ongoing to extend the application of JBSE to automatic test case generation.
+JBSE performs a very precise kind of analysis called symbolic execution, based on the actual simulation of the program according to the Java Virtual Machine specification v.8.
+JBSE can be applied for assertion-based verification of software compiled to Java bytecode, and is used in our SUSHI, TARDIS and GASP tools.

 Click here for more information about JBSE